Singularity Containers on MARCC

 - Software metadata files are unmanageable (e.g., installing software with Python, R, conda) – a Singularity container allows for the use of a single compressed image file.

 - You want to run software quickly because the software versions are rapidly evolving

 We are actively supporting the use of Singularity to support a variety of software.
 Sometimes containers are packaged inside of Lmod modules so that users don’t have to worry about the use of Singularity commands.

 What are some examples of running Singularity?

 Where can I find MARCC’s Singularity software collections list?

 We are using Singularity Hub, which allows for open source development of Singularity recipes using Github.
-Keep in mind that images can be used across HPC centers or any Linux installation of Singularity.
+Keep in mind that images are available for easy use in multiple HPC centers that have Singularity installed.

 What about Docker containers?

 The software I want is not on MARCC’s collection, can I build my own on MARCC?